 A message appears stating that your setup has changed.
-If you switch to SMART Response VE or Multiple SMART Response devices mode, a message appears asking you to accept the terms of use.
+If you switch to VE or if you select the Include SMART Response VE option in Multiple devices mode, a message appears asking you to accept the terms of use.
 Click I Accept.

-When you start SMART Response software, your students can answer questions using the device(s) you selected in step 2.
+When you start software, your students can answer questions using the device or devices you selected in step 2.